oracle/fmw-kubernetes/docs/v21.4.2/content/oud/manage-oud-containers/monitoring-oud-instance.md

 ```
 $ helm repo add prometheus https://prometheus-community.github.io/helm-charts
 "prometheus" has been added to your repositories
-$ helm repo add stable https://kubernetes-charts.storage.googleapis.com/
-"stable" has been added to your repositories
 $ helm repo update
 Hang tight while we grab the latest from your chart repositories...
 ...Successfully got an update from the "prometheus" chart repository
-...Successfully got an update from the "stable" chart repository
 Update Complete.
 Happy Helming!
 $
 ```